Ken Chiara, long-time Farmington volunteer, dies

 He was preceded in death by his brother, Dick (Jeri) Chiara in November, 2019.

-In light of current Coronovirus concerns, Ken’s family is indefinitely delaying visitation and funeral arrangements and prefers memorials to the Farmington Family YMCA.
+In light of current Coronavirus concerns, Ken’s family is indefinitely delaying visitation and funeral arrangements and prefers memorials to the Farmington Family YMCA.
 View the full obituary notice at heeney-sundquist.com.